 A broadcast record of proceedings in the WA Parliament have been recorded since May 2003.
 An accessible online archive for the current term of Parliament is available.

-Hansard is published daily with progressive loads to the Parliament’s web page during a sitting day.
-Hardcopy weekly and annual bound volumes are available from the State Law Publisher.
-The bound volumes are the official record of parliamentary debates and incorporate any corrections made after the publication of the weekly Hansard.
+Hansard is published progressively on the Parliament’s web page during a sitting day.
+Annual bound volumes are available from the State Law Publisher.
+The bound volumes are the official record of parliamentary debates and incorporate any corrections made after the publication of the finalised Hansard.
 An index is published online quarterly and an annual index accompanies the bound volumes.

 Transcripts of evidence given in public committee hearings are available through the relevant committee at the conclusion of the hearing.